 - How an Expungement or Pardon Effects Gun Rights Limitations

-There is a myth about people who have had their gun rights revoked – that a serious felony conviction was earned or violent crimes must have been committed to have had a constitutional right suspended.
+There is a myth about people who have had their gun rights revoked – that a serious felony conviction was earned or violent crimes must have been committed to having had a constitutional right suspended.
 The truth is, it’s much easier than you think to lose the right to bear arms given to you by the Constitution of the United States of America.

 One of the most frequent surprising disqualifications is when a second offense DUI results in an M1 conviction – a misdemeanor of the 1st degree.
 And, of course, no one explains that a plea to a DUI will suspend their right to firearms.

-Restoration of firearms rights in Pennsylvania 2021
+Overview: Restoration of Firearms Rights in Pennsylvania 2022